 I started this blog to discuss the journey of motherhood.
-I also wanted a platform to address taboo topics such as child abuse to facilitate awareness and change.
+Additionally, I wanted a platform to address taboo topics to facilitate awareness and change.

-I am a survivor of childhood psychological and emotional abuse.
-Yes, you read that correctly.
+I have discussed in other posts that I am a survivor of childhood psychological and emotional abuse.
 Even if you haven’t been abused, we all have experienced some sort of trauma, collectively and individually.
-I have touched upon this topic slightly, but I’ve never dedicated a post to the full, uninterrupted, intensity of emotional abuse.

 Why?
 It isn’t something about my life that I openly broadcast (until now), but when I have shared it with a select few, the response I typically get is… nothing.
 People feel uncomfortable, so they say nothing at all and change the topic.